 - Lung-protective ventilation

-- APRV might be the preferred ventilator mode (a primary pathophysiological problem is atelectasis, which APRV manages well).
+- APRV might be the ideal ventilator mode if providers are trained in this (a primary pathophysiological problem seems to be atelectasis, which APRV manages well).

 - Conventional low-tidal volume ventilation is also effective.